Graduate Students

 micaelaa@unc.edu

-Micaela is a graduate student in the Clinical Psychology program.
+Micaela is a fourth year graduate student in the Clinical Psychology program.
 In 2019, she graduated magna cum laude with a B.A in Psychology from Stony Brook University.
 After graduation she served as a research coordinator at Dr. Kristin Bernard’s Developmental Stress and Prevention Laboratory in New York.
 At UNC, Micaela aims to study the underlying neurobiological and psychophysiological mechanisms of resilience and the risks of psychopathology following exposure to early life adversity.

 Michelle Shipkova